“Unless you become like little children you will not enter the Kingdom of God."

 Children birth to age three are cared and nurtured by well qualified volunteers each Sunday.
 Through age appropriate activities, the story of God is introduced.
 We team with Elim Church in the care of our kids.

-Beginning in September, school age children enjoy learning about Jesus in story and interaction each week in Kids’ Chapel.
+Beginning in September, children age three to ten enjoy learning about Jesus in story and interaction each week in Kids’ Chapel.

 We at Abbey Way seek to be inclusive in community with all generations, including children.
 We believe children are an integral part of a faith community and can help adults to remember the paths to silence, story, wonder and awe which keep our faith alive, fresh and vital.
 We think all ages can walk those paths together, hand in hand.
 In response to the current trend of churches segregating children and adults, Abbey Way seeks to share all of the church rhythms as an entire community; making space for and building relationship between adults and children alike.